rsanchezgarc/BIPSPI/README.txt

 In order to train a model you need a set of protein complexes with the format of Docking Benchmark v5 stored in a directory.
 For each complex, 4 pdb files must be provided, 2 for ligand (bound and unbound state) and 2 for receptor (bound and unbound).
-If just bound pdb files available, you must symlink them in order to have four different files. filenames are prefix_X_Y.pdb, where prefix is an id for the complex (a pdb id or any other unique adress), X is l or r (ligand or receptor) and Y is u or b (bound or unbound).
+If just bound pdb files available, you must symlink them in order to have four different files. filenames follow this setting: prefix_X_Y.pdb, where prefix is an id for the complex (a pdb id or any other unique string), X is l or r (ligand or receptor) and Y is u or b (bound or unbound).

 For example:
 ~/path/to/trainPdbs/